o-murphy/py-ballisticcalc/README.md

 The code is provided under LGPL license so you CAN use it in any application, however you need to credit JBM, Brian Litz and Gehtsoft USA in your product.

+C# version of the package is located here: https://github.com/gehtsoft-usa/BallisticCalculator

 The online version of C# API documentation is located https://gehtsoft-usa.github.io/BallisticCalculator/web-content.html

 Go documentation can be obtained using godoc tool.